 Wilderness explorers must have healthy feet.
 That takes a good boot, proper arch support and appropriate socks.
 What works for me, may not work for you, so please comment below with your experiences, ideas, insights and suggestions.

-The text and all photos are by Jerry Haugen, Pathfinder, and ©2013 Global Creations LLC.
+The photo of Dickie Socks is provided by the manufacturer.
+The text and the other photos are by Jerry Haugen, Pathfinder, and ©2013 Global Creations LLC.
 The foot diagram is modified from a Shutterstock version used under license.
 None of the companies mentioned in the article contributed any goods or funding for this story.
-All companies mentioned in this article are, of course, encouraged to become sponsors.